andresmatasuarez/ng-table-async/README.md

 =============================
 **[ngTable](http://ng-table.com/)** wrapper that offers some base functionality and abstractions for working with asynchronous tables.
 It serves as a way to avoid table boilerplate code, by declaring only those things relevant in our context.

-It's specially useful for developers, so they can come out with a fully functional asynchronous table with a default Bootstrap style in very few quick steps, when **behaviour has more priority than markup**.
+It's specially useful for backoffice/dashboard developers, so they can come out with a fully functional asynchronous table with a default Bootstrap style in very few quick steps, where **behaviour has more priority than markup**.

 This module **in no way** intends to be a replacement for **ngTable**, but an enhancement.
 If it doesn't satisfy your needs, go back to **ngTable**.